-After diagnostics finishes, the tool will prepare a report and let you know the exact issue with the drive; it will also suggest the next step to be able to retrieve the data.
+After diagnostics finishes, the tool prepares a report and lets you know the exact issue with the drive; it also suggests the next step to be able to retrieve the data.

 To ensure efficient imaging of both good and damaged drives, TaskForce is equipped with a sophisticated and powerful imaging module that creates a bit-to-bit copy of the evidence.
 Based on the diagnostics report, image drives with default settings or adjust them, should the media be damaged and require special treatment.